Cousins Properties (CUZ)

 Colin Connolly President and Chief Executive Officer

-Colin Connolly serves as President and Chief Executive Officer of Cousins Properties.
-He joined Cousins in 2011, initially as Senior Vice President focusing on acquisitions and dispositions.
-He progressed through various leadership roles, including Senior Vice President and Chief Investment Officer, Executive Vice President and Chief Investment Officer, and Executive Vice President and Chief Operating Officer, before being elected President and CEO in January 2019.
-Prior to joining Cousins, Mr. Connolly was an Executive Director and Vice President with Morgan Stanley from 2006 to 2011.
-Before Morgan Stanley, he worked in the Investments Group at CarrAmerica Realty Corporation, where he focused on the acquisition and disposition of office properties.
-Mr. Connolly played a critical role in Cousins' 2016 merger with Parkway Properties.
+Colin Connolly joined Cousins Properties in September 2011, initially as Senior Vice President, focusing on acquisitions and dispositions.
+He progressed through various leadership roles, including Senior Vice President and Chief Investment Officer, Executive Vice President and Chief Investment Officer, and Executive Vice President and Chief Operating Officer.
+He was elected President and Chief Executive Officer in January 2019, and to the Board of Directors in February 2019.
+Before joining Cousins, Mr. Connolly served as Executive Director and Vice President with Morgan Stanley from December 2006 to August 2011.
+Prior to Morgan Stanley, he worked in the Investments Group at CarrAmerica Realty Corporation, focusing on the acquisition and disposition of office properties.

 Gregg Adzema Executive Vice President and Chief Financial Officer